Aquarium of Western Australia: Experiences

 For additional fees, visitors can book guided experiences that bring them closer to the animals and allow them to gain behind the scenes knowledge.

 Snorkelers and qualified scuba divers can enter the water to encounter hundreds of fish, large sharks, stingrays and turtles by joining the aquarium's dive-master in the Dive or Snorkel with Sharks program.
 It is held in the main Shipwreck Coast aquarium.
-Bookings are essential.

-For those wanting to keep dry but experience more, visitors can upgrade their entry to include a Behind the Scenes Pass or Glass-Bottom Boat Ride; bookings are recommended.
+Visitors can also upgrade their entry to include a Behind the Scenes Pass or Glass-Bottom Boat Ride.

-AQWA also hosts one of Perth's most unique dining experiences; the opportunity to enjoy a three course meal in the underwater tunnel surrounded by marine life.
+AQWA also hosts one of Perth's most unique dining experiences, the opportunity to enjoy a three course meal in the underwater tunnel surrounded by marine life.
 The Dine Beneath the Sea experience is held after-hours regularly throughout the year.
-Bookings are essential.

 The AQWA Foundation

 The AQWA Foundation is a registered non-profit environmental organisation, established by AQWA in 2002.
 Its purpose is to increase awareness, understanding and appreciation of Western Australia's unique marine environment.

 It is dedicated to supporting projects that promote better understanding of the marine environment, drive conservation action and foster positive relationships between people and the sea.